 - Food and Feasting in Art

-This is a good small-group activity in which students take 1-2 still-life paintings nd try to beat eachother to “crack the code.”
+This is a good small-group activity in which students take 1-2 still-life paintings and try to beat each other to “crack the code.”
 Why don’t you try it with the two images above?
 How many symbols can you find?